 Adverbial Clause vs. Adverbial Phrase

 An adverb clause must have a subject and a predicate.
-An adverb phrase does not have a subject and a predicate:
+An adverb phrase, however, does not have a subject and a predicate:

 |Adverbial Clause||Adverbial Phrase|